 6. Several experts noted the importance to not focus on all types of Artificial Intelligence as it would be too broad and not always relevant for the World Forum.

-7. The AI related technologies currently used in series vehicles suggest that the Artificial Intelligence at stake in this discussion is limited to the kind of algorithm used to produce a software on the basis of data and with a stochastic approach.
-(It includes as an example neural networks trained with data.)
-The nature of the technology involved implies that outcomes generated by these processes have a probabilistic nature; building software in that way is not primarily based the usual deterministic logic, it is built using probabilistic reasoning algorithms, based on observation and statistics.
+7. The AI related technologies currently used in series vehicles suggest that the Artificial Intelligence at stake in this discussion is limited to the kind of machine learning algorithm used to produce a software with a stochastic approach on the basis of data, leading to complex life cycles and qualitatively new challenges (it includes as an example neural networks trained with data.).
+The nature of the technology involved with its embedding in a noisy sensory-motor-loop implies that outcomes generated by these processes have a probabilistic nature; building software in that way is not primarily based the usual deterministic logic, it is built using probabilistic reasoning algorithms, based on data and statistics.

 8. There are two types of use that can be distinguished: